 John P. Dunne

-Research InterestsMy work spans a range of scientific research topics from the global (such as climate and earth system modeling and the effects of climate varaibility and change on marine ecosystems and biogeochemical cycles) to the local (such as biogeochemical processes and impacts of eutrophication on coastal ecosystems).
-I combine a variety of chemical fingerprinting tools with mathematical models of physical and biogeochemical processes to elucidate controls on climate variability and change, biogeochemical cycling, and marine ecological functioning.
-I also collaborate on a variety of projects assessing climate change impacts.
+Research InterestsDr.
+Dunne's spans a range of scientific research topics from the global (such as climate and earth system modeling and the effects of climate varaibility and change on marine ecosystems and biogeochemical cycles) to the local (such as biogeochemical processes and impacts of eutrophication on coastal ecosystems).
+He combines chemical fingerprinting tools with mathematical models of physical and biogeochemical processes to elucidate controls on climate variability and change, biogeochemical cycling, and marine ecological functioning.
+He also collaborate on a variety of projects assessing climate change impacts.

 Marine ecosystem model development for mechanistic representation of phytoplankton physiology and trophic interactions (collaboration with Charles Stock)